The Best Ceiling Fans for Every Style and Budget

 The industrial 56-inch ceiling fan is durably constructed for a variety of industrial-style spaces.
 Well-recognized for its modern, mechanical appeal, this fan needs minimal assembly and includes a five-speed wall control unit and a sleek brushed nickel finish.
 Meant for cooling larger living spaces, such as lofts and high-ceiling rooms, this fan must be hung at least 10 feet above the floor.

-A tropical-inspired fan that works indoors or outdoors?
-Yes, please.
-The wicker blades of this ceiling fan are super stylish, but because they are reversible, they can keep you cool in the summer and warm in the winter.
-In winter months you simply reverse the direction of the blades to recirculate the hot air stuck at your ceiling.
+A tropical inspired fan that works indoors or outdoors?
+Yes, pls.
+The bronze weather-resistant blades of this ceiling fan are super stylish, but because they are reversible, they can keep you cool in the summer and warm in the winter.
+In winter months you simply reverse the direction of the blades in order to recirculate the hot air stuck at your ceiling.

 How to Install a Ceiling Fan